okeks/wrangling/README.md

 This Project involves extracting over 2500 tweets from the WeRateDogs twitter profile.

 The tweepy api was used to extract tweet data, there after the data was wrangled and explored for insights.
+All the data wrangling steps are documented in the wrangle_act.ipynb notebook.